boat trips on the Kosi Lakes

 The Kosi Lake ecosystem is unlike anything in the world and consists of multiple lakes connected by narrow channels which gradually transition from freshwater to estuary to seawater as they approach the ocean at the picturesque Kosi Mouth.

-Highlights include spotting magnificent marine life in the crystal-clear, warm water, spotting hippos, crocodiles, flamingos and a host of other aquatic species.
-You may also get the chance to walk over the dune to the beach at Bhanga Nek and enjoy a picnic lunch on the banks of Third Lake or the beach at Bhanga Nek.
-You’ll also have the opportunity to get close to the iconic Kosi fish traps and learn about this fascinating ancient Thonga tradition.
+Highlights of the full-day outing include spotting aquatic life in the crystal-clear warm water, hippos, crocodiles, flamingos and a host of other aquatic species.
+You may also get the chance to walk over the dune to the beach at Bhanga Nek and enjoy a picnic lunch on the banks of Third Lake.
+You will also have the opportunity to get a close look at the iconic Kosi fish traps and learn about this ancient and fascinating Tsonga tradition.

 Interesting facts about the Kosi lake system:

 - The Kosi lake system is part of the iSimangaliso Wetland Park, a UNESCO World Heritage Site.